 Radiation Cytogenetics

-Chromosome aberrations (CA) are considered a sensitive and reliable indicator of radiation exposure, and their assessment in human peripheral blood lymphocytes (PBL) is a valuable method of modern human biodosimetry (IAEA, 2011).
-Classical cytogenetic metaphase and anaphase methods as well as the chemically-induced PCC (premature chromosome condensation) assay have been widely used at the LRB to evaluate the biological effectiveness of particle beams at JINR's facilities, namely, 150 MeV and SOBP protons used for patient treatment, 30–50 MeV/n ions from 11B to 20Ne at the U400M ( FLNR), and 400 MeV/n 12C ions at the Nuclotron; to investigate biological effects of low-dose ionizing radiation and adaptive response; and to study the modifying action of DNA synthesis inhibitors on the biological effectiveness of particle beams.
+Chromosome aberrations (CA) are considered a sensitive and reliable indicator of radiation exposure.
+Their assessment in human peripheral blood lymphocytes (PBL) is a valuable method of modern human biodosimetry (IAEA, 2011).
+Classical cytogenetic metaphase and anaphase methods as well as the chemically-induced PCC (premature chromosome condensation) assay have been widely used at the LRB to evaluate the biological effectiveness of particle beams at JINR's facilities, namely, 150 MeV and SOBP protons? used for patient treatment, 30–50 MeV/n ions from 11B to 20Ne at the U400M ( FLNR), and 400 MeV/n 12C ions at the Nuclotron, for investigations of biological effects of low-dose ionizing radiation and adaptive response and for studies of the modifying action of DNA synthesis inhibitors on the biological effectiveness of particle beams.

 Radiation Physiology

-To assess the radiation risk to astronauts caused by GCR exposure during deep space flights, morphofunctional changes in the central nervous system of animals irradiated with photons and protons (DLNP) have been studied.
+To assess the radiation risk to astronauts caused by GCR exposure during deep space flights, morphofunctional changes in the central nervous system of animals irradiated with photons and protons (DLNP) have been investigated.
 Pathomorphological changes in the CNS have been studied on histological slides of the rodent brain and spinal cord using light microscopy.
 Functional changes in the central nervous system have been recorded using test systems to assess behavioral responses, such as long-term and short-term memory, emotional reactivity, anxiety level, and motor reflexes.

 Radiation physiology research on primates

-The main goal of primate radiation exposure is to model the human ability to perform under radiation exposure during deep space flights.
+The main goal of primate radiation exposure is to investigate and to predict via modeling the human ability to perform under radiation exposure during deep space flights.
 The monkey is an optimal biological object as it allows not only studying the human-like organisms' responses to irradiation, but also modeling the basic elements of operator activity.
 Pilot experiments on primate head irradiation by proton beams (Fig.2, DLNP MTC) and carbon and krypton ions (Fig.3, VBLHEP Nuclotron) have demonstrated more pronounced cognitive disorders after heavy ion exposure.